This is an interesting question that bothered me for a long time as a business analyst.

 A balanced scorecard is one which is balanced with respect to different perspectives, such as financial perspective, people perspective, process perspective and customer perspective.
 It is also balanced with respect to past performances and likely future performances.

 In my personal experiences, most organizations build balanced scorecard at an organization or enterprise level than building it at the system level.
-Metrics and KPIs are typically used in the process, or system level.
+Metrics and KPIs are typically used at the process or system level.
 However, these are not iron cast and you may be able to use any of this at any level.